untrace-dev/untrace/contributing/OBSERVABILITY_GUIDE.md

-# Observability Guide for Acme
+# Observability Guide for Untrace

 ## Overview

-This guide provides comprehensive information on implementing observability in the Acme project using OpenTelemetry (OTel) and OpenLLMetry.
+This guide provides comprehensive information on implementing observability in the Untrace project using OpenTelemetry (OTel) and OpenLLMetry.
 As our platform deals with LLM observability routing, it's crucial that we practice what we preach by implementing robust observability in our own services.

 ## Table of Contents